Two- and Three-Note Chords

 always use the broken picking patterns we have studied.
 As an example,

-I am going to use the opening to Tears in Heaven, by Eric Clapton,
+I am going to use the opening to

 so check that out before we start.